 There is a common proverb, on the lips of many rather than probed in the heart.
 He keeps a good castle, who garrisons his body.
 Not so the proverb of the Wise man, who says instead: Guard your heart with all watchfulness, because life proceeds from no other thing.

-What do you think, brothers?
+What think you, brothers?
 Should we yield to the many in this too?
 No!
 Let us instead ask Paul—a mighty general in spiritual warfare.
 Tell us, Apostle, what is the guard of your castle?
 I run, he says, and not like one in doubt.
 I fight, and not like one striking the air.
-For I punish my body, and reduce it to servitude, lest perhaps, when I have preahed to others, I myself become a fake.
+For I punish my body, and reduce it to servitude, lest perhaps, when I have preached to others, I myself become a fake.
 And in another place he says: Do not let sin reign over your mortal body in obedience to its desires.
 A profitable guard and happy, surely, is the soul that so guards her body that the enemy can never claim it for himself.

 And time was when the ungodly one had subjected this castle of mine to his tyranny, mightily dictating to all my members.
 How much damage he did me then, my present desolation and want even now betrays.
 Ah!
 He left me neither the wall of self-restraint, nor the outer wall of endurance.
 He destroyed the vines, mowed down the crops, tore up the trees.
 This very eye of mine was ravaging my soul.
 Had the Lord not helped me then, my soul had dwelt near to hell.
-Yes, in the hell of hell I say, where there is no confession, whence no one is allowed to leave.
+Yes, in the hell of hell, I say, where there is no confession, whence no one is allowed to leave.

-4. But already then my soul was not without her prison, and her hell.
+4. Yet even then my soul was not without her prison, and her hell.
 Caught from the very beginning in conspiracy and betrayal, handed over to the garrison of her own prison-house, given over to her very own family for tormentors.
 For then was her conscience a prison to her, her reason and memory tormentors, and these indeed cruel, severe, and merciless—but less so by far than the beasts roaring for food, to whom she was at any moment to be given.
 But blessed be God, who did not give me up to the trap of their teeth!
 Blessed, I say, be God who visited and accomplished redemption.

 Henceforth her escape is in confession.
 For this is the broom by which her prison is cleaned out, and—beautifully adorned with certain green rushes of orderly instruction—becomes a home once more.
-And so the woman has her own house now, a place to welcome Him to whom she owes such great kindnesses.
+And so the woman keeps her own house now, a place to welcome Him to whom she owes such great kindnesses.
 But woe to her if she demurs to receive him, if she does not detain him, if she does not compel him to stay with her.
 For evening is at hand.
-Returning, the man who was cast out before finds the house cleanly, yes, and adorned—but empty.
+Returning, the man who was thrown out before finds the house cleanly, yes, and adorned—but empty.

 5. The woman still has her home—but it is abandoned, since it failed to show itself worthy the Savior's visit.
 How? you ask?
 Can a home cleansed through confession of its former sins, and adorned by the observation of regular instruction, still be judged unfit for the dwelling of grace, the entry of the Savior?
 No doubt it can, if—cleaned only on the surface and strewn, as was said, with live green rushes—it is inwardly full of filth.
 For how can the Lord be welcomed in whited tombs, outwardly beautiful but, within, full of every kind of filth and carnage?

 And if at some time, as though drawn by the mere surface, He begin to set only the toe of His foot within such a house, granting it some first visitation of his grace—will he not suddenly recoil in outrage?
 Will he not fly off crying, I am sunk in deep mire, and there is no *sure standing?
 For the appearance of virtue without its truth is as if quality without substance.
 Nor indeed can that light veneer of ouwtard conduct support His entrance, since He penetrates all things, and His dwelling is the inmost heart.
-And if there is clearly no way for the spirit of discipline to dwell in a body subjected to sin, He would not only reject such a fiction, but fly off too and keep far from it.
+And if there is clearly no way for the spirit of discipline to dwell in a body subjected to sin, He not only rejects such a fiction, but flies off too and keeps far from it.